 Celebration and Awards Dinner

-Join us to celebrate the all-star citizens among us who inspire us to do — and be — better Philadelphians.
-The 2nd Annual Citizen of the Year Awards Dinner will take place Tuesday, February 25 at the Fitler Club Ballroom, 1 South 24th Street in Center City, Philadelphia.
+Meet the all-star citizens among us who inspire us to be better Philadelphians.
+The 3rd Annual Citizen of the Year Awards will take place Wednesday, April 22, 2026 at the Fitler Club Ballroom in Center City, Philadelphia.
+Cocktail attire.

 Our goal at The Citizen is to inspire citizenship, elevate those who embody The Citizen’s mission of solutions-focused action, and activate Philadelphians to make change.
 Our annual Citizen of the Year program, launched in 2024, is about more than celebrating do-gooders — it is about building a network of changemakers within Philadelphia, and positioning them as role models for the next generation.
 Over time, we hope to see these awards empower more citizens to be active in making Philadelphia the best place to live for everyone in it.